 The average annual flow of the Indus River is 146 MAF million acre-feet which only 106 MAF flows into the canals.

 Indus Basin Irrigation System

-The total area of the Indus Basin (Sindh Taas) is 1.12 million square kilometers.
+The total area of the Indus Basin (Sindh Taas) is 1.12 million square kilometres.
 It is divided into 47% in Pakistan, 39% in India, 8% in China, and 6% in Afghanistan.
 The Indus Basin flows from the Himalayan mountains in the north to the arid plains of Sindh in the South, and finally in the Arabian Sea near the Pakistani international port in the city of Karachi.

 Indus Basin of Pakistan

-In Pakistan, the Indus Basin covers an area of about 520,000 square kilometers.
+In Pakistan, the Indus Basin covers an area of about 520,000 square kilometres.
 Most of which come from the entire province of Punjab and Khyber Pakhtunkhwa and most from the eastern region of Sindh and Baluchistan.
 Its drainage area is in India, which covers about 440,000 square km or about 14% of the country.
 These include various Indian states of